Attendance

 Absence from School in Term Time

-Education Welfare officer (EWO) [email protected]
+Education Welfare Officer (EWO)

 Every overseas command location has an allocated Education Welfare Officer.
 The team sits within the Specialist Support Services branch of Defence Children Services.
-The service is Quad-service, supporting all Army, Navy, RAF and Civilian families overseas.

 All EWOs are experienced practitioners with a range of knowledge and skills relating to education, social care, military and local authority education welfare.
 We are a voluntary support service, available to support children and families where any attendance related issues or concerns are raised.